 Tags: Biga, Bread, European Rolls, Flax Seed, garlic, Levain, Onion, Poolish, Poolish Rolls, Poppy Seeds, pumpkin seeds, Rolls, Sesame Seeds, Sunflower Seeds

-Two of these ‘safe points’ are pretty deep, but one is kind of trivial and you’re probably going to laugh.
+Two of these ‘safe points’, as you would imagine, are very poignant, but one is kind of trivial and you’re probably going to laugh.
 I wish I could go back to early 2009 and save Herbie, my super-duper, high-octane sourdough starter ‘who’ (it’s alive!) was a little over 2 years old when I started to neglect him.

-OK, so to the point.
-During my years (mid-2006-2009) with Herbie #1 aka super powered Sourdough Starter, I was an artisan bread FA-NA-TIC.
+During my years (mid-2006-2009) with Herbie #1, the super starter, I was an artisan bread FA-NA-TIC.
 I had/have an amazing baking stone and a long-handled peel.
-I bought couches, bannetons/brotforms, special flours, barley malt powder and syrup, wheat bran, oat bran etc. I kept a drawer full of sharp razor blades and lames for slashing the dough (or any intruders) and an old, tattered roasting pan, for pouring water and/or ice cubes into for steam, which gives you that rustic, crisp crust.. lived on the floor of my oven, permanently.
+I bought couches, bannetons/brotforms, special flours, barley malt powder and syrup, wheat bran, oat bran etc. I kept a drawer full of sharp razor blades and lames for slashing the dough (or any intruders).
+Moreover, an old, tattered roasting pan, for pouring water and/or ice cubes into for steam, which gives you a rustic, crispy crust.. lived on the floor of my oven, permanently.

 I even purchased a ‘special’ spray bottle for misting the dough, depending on the recipe.
-It had a smiley face on it.
-It made me HAPPY.
+It had a smiley face on it because it made me happy.

 Yeah, it doesn’t take much to make me happy.

-My bread baking obsession intensified to the point where I split Herbie into several smaller starters…like firm starters, whole wheat starters, and oat starters.
-I coddled pieces of old dough from one bread to firm, bubbly life to make other breads.
-I was baking boules, loaves, baguettes, rolls…you name it, A LOT..and just about every.single day in 2008, up until I annihilated my knee late that September.
+My bread baking obsession intensified to the point where I split Herbie into several smaller starters, eg; firm starters, whole wheat starters, oat starters, etc. I coddled pieces of old dough from one bread to firm, bubbly life to make other breads.
+I was baking boules, loaves, baguettes, rolls, you name it, on a daily basis throughout 2008, up until I annihilated my knee late September.

 My kitchen had become a bread bakery.
 My signature scent was Eau de Wild Yeast and flour, my baby powder.
 I couldn’t seem to get either off of me completely, at least in my mind..and I liked it.

-Once my obsession came to a screeching halt when I went down for the count with the mangled knee, I figured I’d start up again once I healed.
+Once my obsession came to a screeching halt when I went down for the count with injury, I figured I’d start up again once I healed.
 Surprise!
-A mass of torn ligaments do NOT heal quickly if you don’t have rock-hard football player quads.
+A mass of torn ligaments do not heal quickly if you don’t have rock-hard football player quads.

 I don’t and would never want rock-hard football player quads, but that’s beside the point.

 How could I forget?
-You don’t need super power starters that you have to build and nurture for weeks (and it takes even longer to bring it to that high-octane level), then continue to nurture forever, to get sensational, rustic breads – there’s a poolish, biga, levain, sponge..or whatever you want to call it.
-Anywhere from several hours to a day or two of fermentation, then you use it all in one bread recipe – no wild yeast sourdough starter, which can take weeks to develop when capturing the yeast yourself via the air, fruits etc.., blowing their last bubble of life when you quit on them.
+You don’t need super power starters that you build and nurture for weeks (and it takes even longer to bring it to that high-octane level), then continue to nurture forever, to get sensational, rustic breads – there’s always a poolish, biga, levain, sponge..or whatever you want to call it.
+Anywhere from several hours to a day or two of fermentation, then you use it all in one bread recipe – no wild yeast sourdough starter, which can take weeks to develop when capturing the yeast yourself via the air, fruits, grains et al, blowing their last bubble of life when you quit on them.

 Of course there was a bit of a caveat.
 You know me and metrics if you read my blog regularly.
 The gram switch on my scale is broken, not to mention I don’t trust my scale very much anyway.
-Yes, I know..time to shell out money for a new one, but until then, I needed a good hard roll recipe in US measurements (I also don’t trust online conversion charts – .000345678 cups of flour = what??).. and THIS ONE from King Arthur looked pretty close to Angie’s, so I used that.
-I changed the recipe a bit – making 6 large rolls instead of 12 small rolls, using bread flour, and I added sugar to the main dough because ‘yeasties’ looooove granulated sugar and feast on it ravenously, swelling up like the Stay-Puff Marshmallow Man – aka, big rise, big oven spring.
+Yes, I know, time to shell out money for a new one, but until then, I needed a good hard roll recipe in US measurements (I also don’t trust online conversion charts – .000345678 cups of flour = what??).

 I also used the cold fermentation method a little differently than written in the recipe.
-After letting the dough rise at room temperature for 2 hours, I deflated it and let it do a slow rise for, well..it was supposed to be overnigh, two days at the most, but life got in the way, so I would come home..deflate it again..and let it do its slow rise..for almost 5 days.
+After letting the dough rise at room temperature for 2 hours, I deflated it and let it do a slow rise for, well..it was supposed to be overnight, two days at the most, but life got in the way, so I would come home, deflate it again and let it do its slow rise ..for almost 5 days.